FREE SHIPPING on orders over $65 International: over $250

 The Discovery of Tea

 2737 BC: The wise Chinese medicine man and second Emperor of China Shennong discovers tea.
-According to popular legend, a tea leaf falls into Shennong's cup of hot water.
+According to this popular legend, a tea leaf falls into Shennong's cup of hot water.

 In Chinese, Shennong translates as "Divine Farmer" or "God of Agriculture".
 Indeed, we know Shennong to be a herbalist who introduced various medicinal herbs and their benefits to the people of China.